Success Story: Grand Ridge Elementary School

-- Water use is monitored monthly by a district staff member.
+- Water use was monitored monthly by a district staff member.

 - Custodial staff routinely checked for leaky faucets and reported problems for maintenance.

-- All classroom faucets have been replaced with a water saving system.
-Student bathroom faucets are connected to a time-controlled water savings system that only allows faucets to run for 60 seconds at a time.
+- All classroom faucets were replaced with a water saving system.
+Student bathroom faucets were connected to a time-controlled water savings system that only allowed faucets to run for 60 seconds at a time.